-The two-phase Miramonti project will sit on a 7,404 square meter prime property located at Millenium Drive, Light Industry Science Park III, San Rafael, Municipality of Sto.
+The land for the two-phase Miramonti project is a 7,404 square meter prime property located at Millenium Drive, Light Industry Science Park III, San Rafael, Municipality of Sto.
 Tomas, Province of Batangas, Philippines.
-The two parcels of land had been purchased by IDC, and registered in its name.
-The parcel corresponding to Phase 2 has been conveyed to IDC Prime, Inc. as payment for subscription in its increase in capital stock.
+The land identified as Lot 1-A-3 allocated for Miramonti - Phase 1 comprising of 2,057 square meters has been purchased by IDC.
+The title bearing TCT No. 056-2017001498 has been transferred in favor of the company by Register of Deeds, Tanauan on March 23, 2017.